 1. Firefly 2+ – The Firefly 2 is every bit as smooth and tasty as the first two firefly vaporizers but with some much better features.
 The biggest of them being consistency.
 Firefly has finally figured out how to make it work every time.
 No need to fuss with the power tuning or load it super special, just hold the button, draw and you’ll get the most amazing flavor of any portable vaporizer you have tested.
 The new Firefly 2+ also features reduced draw resistance when compared to the Firefly 2 and a slight improvement on overall battery life via a firmware update (same batteries).
 It heats up much quicker and maintains the heat much better which allows for more consistent results without having to play around with loading styles.
 Lastly, the Firefly 2 Plus Vaporizer is now $249.

-2. Crafty – The Crafty is about as close to you can get to the Firefly 2+ in terms of taste and vapor smoothness.
+2. Crafty + – The Crafty Plus is about as close to you can get to the Firefly 2+ in terms of taste and vapor smoothness.
 It definitely produces the same density of clouds but it’s not quite as efficient or as clean tasting.
-The one thing I really like about the Crafty is that I can clear an entire bowl in 5-6 hits so I can quickly medicate and get on with my day.
+The one thing I really like about the Crafty+ is that I can clear an entire bowl in 5-6 hits so I can quickly medicate and get on with my day.
 They have also recently improved the battery life giving you more freedom on longer adventures.

-2. MIQRO – The Davinci MIQRO is incredibly small and light, its also on the cheaper end at around $150.
+2. MIQRO – The Davinci MIQRO is incredibly small and light, it’s also on the cheaper end at around $150.

-4. Pax 2 – The Pax 2 is the same size as the Pax 3 but its not quite as fancy, and it has less battery life.
+4. Pax 2 – The Pax 2 is the same size as the Pax 3 but it’s not quite as fancy, and it has less battery life.

 1. Mighty -The Mighty is made by Storz and Bickel, creators of the Volcano.
 This unit is a bit bigger than most portables but it also has huge battery life.
 It uses 2 internal li-ion rechargeable batteries which gives the Mighty and average continuous use of a bit over 100 minutes.
 I am usually able to get 8 full sessions in before the battery dies which is outstanding.
 The unit takes about 2 hours to completely recharge but the Mighty does have pass-through charging which allows you to use the unit while it’s charging.

-2. Solo 2 – The Solo 2 will go for days and day.
+2. Solo 2 – The Solo 2 will go for days and days.
 I had gotten over 120 minutes out of a single charge before.
 I do list this one below the Mighty because the bowl is smaller at ~.15g.
 Even though I can keep the Solo 2 running longer than the Mighty, the Mighty will still vape more herb due to the larger bowl and shorter session times.
-The Solo 2 does come in at a cheaper price though so its a great option.
+The Solo 2 does come in at a cheaper price so it’s a great option.

-3. Tera – The Boundless Tera is my favorite unit from Boundless.
+3. Boundless V3 Tera – The Boundless Tera is my favorite unit from Boundless.
 Not only does it have really good battery life, the batteries are also replaceable so you can carry extras with you if you are going to be away from power for a while.

 4. Pax 3 – The Pax 3 has the best battery life out of any single battery unit.
 Despite its small size and single Li-Ion battery the Pax 3 still consistently gets 90+ minutes of battery life

-2. IQ – The IQ offers full temp control in a very small package.
+2. IQ 2 – The IQ offers full temp control in a very small package.
 I love the way the buttons feel on this unit and the unique led “screen” is fun.
-This unit also has some cool features like ‘boost mode’ which ramps the temperature while you hold the button, and then drops back to the preset when you let off.
+This unit also has some cool features like ‘boost mode’ which ramps the temperature while you hold the button and then drops back to the preset when you let off.
 It also has ‘vapor paths’ which allow you to set desired temps during a session, so you might start at 340, and finish at 390 or whatever you prefer.

 4. PoTV ONE – You may have noticed the theme here, I broke this category down by price since all of these units have full temp control.
 The ONE is the second cheapest one on the list.
 It actually has some of the least draw resistance and it actually rips one of the hardest, but the battery life is lackluster, and the vapor comes out on the hotter end.
 But if you want a cheap heavy hitter this might be your best bet.